 Here's a quick look at a few of the most popular Freedom Trail sites along with links to the rest of the sites, other nearby must-see sites, hotels, and map and tour information.

 Stroll across its green slopes, and you'll be walking in the footsteps of Boston's first Puritan settlers who established civic life here.

-You'll walk across the areas where Colonial militias trained, and where British troops camped out before heading to Concord on the first day of the American Revolution.
+You'll walk across the areas where Colonial militias trained, where public hangings took place over the span of 3 centuries, and where British troops camped out before heading to Concord on the first day of the American Revolution.

 Listen carefully, and you may even hear echoes of the abolitionists who rallied support for equality and civil liberties here...of Dr. Martin Luther King, Jr who spoke here about freedom...of Barack Obama who spoke here about hope and the future before running for President.

 Crafted from carved timbers and wooden pegs, Paul Revere's house, a medieval-style structure in the North End, is the only 17th century wood dwelling still standing in its original Boston site.
 Open today as a museum, the well-crafted house displays examples of some of Revere's metal work - spoons, bowls, dental wiring, bells, engraving plates - as well as late 17th century maps, furniture, and furnishings.

 Granary Burying Ground, one of Boston's oldest historic sites, dates from 1660.
 Due to all the famous patriots and Revolutionary War heroes buried here, it is sometimes called the "Westminster Abbey" of Boston.
 Wander through the shaded slopes and you'll discover the graves of Samuel Adams, Paul Revere, Boston Massacre victims, and other famous heroes.